 - Season to taste with salt and pepper and serve with lemon wedges.
 The lemon adds a lovely pop of flavor!

 Chef Tips and Tricks:

-- If you stock up on chicken when it’s on sale like we do, get them trimmed up then place in zipper-top bags and freeze–two in a quart-size bag and four to six in a gallon-size bag and freeze flat.
+- Stock up on chicken when it’s on sale, get them trimmed up then place them in zipper-top bags and freeze.
+Place two in a quart-size bag and four to six in a gallon-size bag and freeze flat.
 Freezing them flat saves storage space in your freezer and they’ll thaw much faster.

 - THAWING HACK: Need to speed up thawing?
 If you have an enameled cast iron skillet such as the one shown, flip the skillet over and place the bag of chicken on the skillet.
 The cold from the chicken transfers to the cast iron and the pan gets colder and colder cutting thawing time in half.
 If all you have is black cast iron, place a piece of plastic over the cast iron first to prevent rust.
-Here’s a photo and more information from Cuisine at Home which illustrates the process.
+Here’s a photo and more information on how it works from Cuisine at Home.

 Frequently Asked Questions: